nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

         Base classes to describe different coordinate systems used and/or to be harmonized or transformed into one another and respective transformations.

-    :ref:`NXaberration_model`, :ref:`NXaberration`:
+    :ref:`NXcorrector_cs`, :ref:`NXaberration`:
-        Base classes to describe procedures and values for the calibration of aberrations based on conventions of different companies active in the field of aberration correction.
+        Base classes to describe procedures and values for the calibration of aberrations based on conventions of different companies active in the field of aberration correction including a base class to describe details about corrective lens or compound lens devices which reduce (spherical) aberrations of an electron beam.

-    :ref:`NXcorrector_cs`:
-        A base class to describe details about corrective lens or compound lens devices which reduce the (spherical) aberrations of an electron beam.

     :ref:`NXscanbox_em`:
         A base class to represent the component of an electron microscope which realizes a controlled deflection